Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Problem Formulation and Methods

 where $Z_{\beta}(\vm{y},\vm{A})$ is the normalization factor or \emph{partition function} of the above PDF.
 We could now estimate $\vm{x}$ based on \eqref{eq:mismatched_posterior_of_x}, for example by computing the posterior mean $\langle \vm{x} \rangle_{\beta}$, where we used the notation

 for some given $\beta>0$ and trial function $h$ of $\vm{x}$.
 The specific case that maximizes the a posteriori probability for given $\lambda$ (and $\sigma^{2})$ is the \emph{zero-temperature configuration}, obtained by letting $\beta\to\infty$.
 In this limit \eqref{eq:mismatched_posterior_of_x} reduces to a uniform distribution over $\vm{x}$ that provides the global minimum of $\| \vm{y} - \vm{A} \vm{x}\|^{2}/ (2\lambda) + \Freg(\vm{x})$.
-If the problem has a unique solution, we have $\langle \vm{x} \rangle_{\beta\to\infty} = \xvechat$.
-Thus, the behavior of \eqref{eq:CS_Standard_Problem_LS} can be obtained by studying the density \eqref{eq:mismatched_posterior_of_x}.
-This is a standard problem in statistical mechanics if we interpret \eqref{eq:mismatched_posterior_of_x} as the Boltzmann distribution of a spin glass, as described next.
+If the problem has a unique solution, we have $\langle \vm{x} \rangle_{\beta\to\infty} = \xvechat$, where $\xvechat$ is the solution of \eqref{eq:CS_Standard_Problem_LS}.
+Thus, the behavior of regularized LS reconstruction can be obtained by studying the density \eqref{eq:mismatched_posterior_of_x}.
+This is a standard problem in statistical mechanics if we interpret $q_{\beta} (\vm{x} \mid \vm{y}, \vm{A})$ as the Boltzmann distribution of a spin glass, as described next.